Beyond the Veil: CD

 “Spiritual director, retreat leader, and one of the world’s finest Celtic harpers.
 Her music sits in that liminal space where music meets spirituality.”

 Cath Connelly has been playing the Celtic harp professionally since 1998.

 She is now considered one of Australia's leading Celtic harpers, with her career flourishing since claiming 3rd prize (Seniors Division) in the 2004 Turlough O'Carolan Harp Competition, Nobber, County Meath, Ireland.

 These days Cath is very much in demand for concerts, conferences and workshops throughout Australia.
 Cath returned to Ireland to perform in 2006, 2009, 2014 & 2016.
 She also completed a solo tour of the East Coast of USA in 2012.

-Cath has produced six gorgeous albums over the past several years, composing and arraning her own harp music as part of a rich, collaborative process with Greg Hunt and other skilled and sensitive musicians.
+Cath has produced five gorgeous albums over the past several years, composing and arranging her own harp music as part of a rich, collaborative process with Greg Hunt, Jules Vines and other skilled and sensitive musicians.

 She is well known for performances that invite audiences to engage in quiet reflection and a deeper sense of being.
 In true Celtic fashion, Cath also incorporates storytelling into engaging concerts that span Irish folklore, Celtic tradition, music and spirituality.
 Her music is deeply grounded in the Celtic tradition, with its potential to dwell in that liminal space between the known and the unknown.
 It is here that Cath’s music melds contemporary spirituality with the ancient Celtic harp tradition.